-- 6. No other files from clientFiles.zip are needed.
-You may delete the files in <InstallDir> if you wish. - 7.
-Ensure that there are no other copies of these libraries on the search path. - 8.
-Start up the client Smalltalk VM. - 9.
+- 7. No other files from clientFiles.zip are needed.
+You may delete <InstallDir>\clientFiles if you wish. - 8.
+Ensure that there are no other copies of these libraries on the search path. - 9.
+Start up the client Smalltalk VM. - 10.
 Determine the appropriate library name to use.
-The library gcilw65.dll permits both linked and RPC logins. gcirw65.dll permits only rpc logins. - 10.
+The library gcilw65.dll permits both linked and RPC logins. gcirw65.dll permits only rpc logins. - 11.
 Set the library name in GBS.
 There are several ways to do this.
 Using the GBS settings dialog, select the tab titled "Server Communication", and edit the field libraryName.
 You may also execute:

-''' GbsConfiguration current libraryName: 'libraryName' for example: GbsConfiguration current libraryName: 'gcilw65.dll' '''
+''' GbsConfiguration current libraryName: 'libraryName' for example:

+GbsConfiguration current libraryName: 'gcilw65.dll' '''

-11. Save your image, exit, and restart, to allow the correct libraries to be loaded.
+12. Save your image, exit, and restart, to allow the correct libraries to be loaded.

-Installing the GemStone/S 6.5 Libraries onto Unix Clients
+Installing the GemStone/S 6.5.4 Libraries onto Unix Clients